BensThoughts/zero-rabbit/README.md

 *options* and *function(err, ok)* can be omitted

+**Get Channel**

+rabbit.getChannel(*channel*, *function(err, ch)*)

+This will retrieve the channel object from memory.
+This should not be needed unless you want to do something over a channel that Zero Rabbit currently does not do.
+This will be the same channel object that amqplib gives so all possibilities are open with this.

 **Cancel Channel**

 rabbit.cancelChannel(*channel*)

 This will stop the rabbit.consume() loop that the channel was declared in.
+It will *not* delete the channel from memory.

 **Close Channel**

 rabbit.closeChannel(*channel*)

-This will close the channel (apparently should rarely be needed).
-I'm still trying to figure out cancel vs. close and right now in my own code using cancel followed by close.
+This will close the channel.
+It will also delete the channel object from memory.

+I'm still trying to figure out cancel vs. close and right now in my own code I'm using cancelChannel() followed by closeChannel().